-- Personal requests: should be sent via email or discussed one-on-one during office hours. - Questions and discussion of assignments and quizzes: should happen during class, and via the Discord workspace.
-Discord communications intended specifically for me should mention @sarahmorrisonsmith. - Course announcements and assignments: will be regularly posted through Discord.
-It is your responsibility to check Discord regularly for announcements.
-Missing an announcement, for example, due to absence or not checking Discord, is not an acceptable excuse for incomplete or incorrect work or missing a deadline.
+- Personal requests: should be sent via email or discussed one-on-one during office hours. - Questions and discussion of assignments and quizzes: should happen during class, and via EdStem. - Course announcements and assignments: will be regularly posted through EdStem.
+It is your responsibility to check EdStem regularly for announcements.
+Missing an announcement, for example, due to absence or not checking EdStem, is not an acceptable excuse for incomplete or incorrect work or missing a deadline.